ameenalasady/universeaty-revisited/README.md

 **Can I watch multiple sections at once?**
 Yes.
 You can create separate watch requests for as many different sections as you need.

-## Important — MyTimetable login

-Universeaty cannot perform live checks while McMaster's [MyTimetable](https://mytimetable.mcmaster.ca/) requires an authenticated login.
-Because this project does not have McMaster credentials, automated monitoring and live updates are temporarily suspended whenever MyTimetable prompts for sign-in.
-Monitoring will automatically resume as soon as the site becomes publicly accessible again (this typically resolves within a few days).
-We apologize for the inconvenience and appreciate your patience.

 ## Technical Overview